Construct the array

 Your goal is to find the number of ways to construct an array such that consecutive positions contain different values.

-Specifically, we want to construct an array with nn elements such that each element between 11 and kk inclusive.
-We also want the first and last elements of the array to be 11 and xx
+Specifically, we want to construct an array with elements such that each element between and inclusive.
+We also want the first and last elements of the array to be and

 Example